Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Introduction

 To address these issues, we propose a novel Parameter-\textbf{E}fficient, Memory-\textbf{E}fficient and Time-\textbf{E}fficient \textbf{V}isual \textbf{A}dapter ($\mathrm{E^3VA}$) tuning method that establishes a more efficient visual training paradigm.
-First, we provide an unobstructed gradient backpropagation highway for adapters, which is specifically designed for visual models.
-All parameters on this gradient highway are trainable, and only the gradients of these parameters need to be calculated which avoids congested pre-trained parameter gradients.
-With this design, $\mathrm{E^3VA}$ does not need to perform backpropagation through the backbone model and avoids storing the gradients of the frozen layers during training, consequently saving a significant amount of GPU memory and training time.
-Considering the limitations of LST, we bind the up and down projections together and borrow the downsampling layers from the pre-trained model in $\mathrm{E^3VA}$ to avoid the dilemma caused by dimension reductions.
-Therefore, $\mathrm{E^3VA}$ can be fully adapted to any visual models as well as visual downstream tasks.
-We also set the norms before the Feature Pyramid Network (FPN) \cite{lin2017feature} trainable in $\mathrm{E^3VA}$ to optimise $\mathrm{E^3VA}$-tuning in dense prediction tasks.
-Furthermore, we introduce a dual low-rank structure in $\mathrm{E^3VA}$ adapter to minimise the adapter's parameters and the training memory.
+First, we separate adapters from the backbone network rather than plug them into the backbone.
+This design creates a clear gradient backpropagation highway exclusively for adapters, all trainable parameters are on this highway, preventing backpropagation through the backbone model.
+Additionally, we adopt a design of parallel adapters instead of stacked ones, aiming to further shorten the length of the backpropagation highway.
+This not only minimizes the memory required for activations, but also significantly reduces the computational load during backpropagation, consequently saving substantial GPU memory and training time.
+Furthermore, we introduce a dual low-rank structure in $\mathrm{E^3VA}$ adapter to minimize the adapter's parameters and training memory.
+To adapt for visual models, we add downsampling layers into the highway, inheriting parameters from the backbone to accommodate dimension reductions in visual models.
+Additionally, we integrate the highway into the Feature Pyramid Network (FPN) alongside the backbone and set FPN norms as trainable to optimize $\mathrm{E^3VA}$-tuning in dense prediction tasks.